Bruce Lee: A Deeper Look at the Legend

-An interview with the writer of a new biography exploring the actor and spiritual adventurer who popularized the martial art in the West and became an icon in the process.
+An interview with the writer of a new biography exploring the actor and spiritual adventurer who popularised martial arts in the West and became an icon.

 Bruce Lee became a worldwide phenomenon a month after his death on July 20, 1973.
 His last film and biggest box office hit, Enter the Dragon, was released internationally less than four weeks after he died in Hong Kong at the age of 32.
 In those three decades, Lee accomplished more than most do in much longer life spans.
 He popularized kung fu in the West; created his own style that eventually led to the birth of mixed martial arts; and took action flick fight scenes from clumpy brawls to fluid fight sequences.
 Most of all, Lee inspired generations of young men and women who took up kung fu and gained not only physical skills but mental strength.

 Author Matthew Polly was one of those inspired as a child by Lee.
 In his early 20s, Polly, now 47, took a leave of absence from Princeton University to study kung fu with Shaolin monks in Henan, China.
 He recounted that experience in American Shaolin.
 A few years later, he delved into the world of MMA in Tapped Out.
 Polly followed up those books with the release of Bruce Lee: A Life, a definitive biography of the actor.
 Polly worked on the book for six years, interviewing more than 100 people who knew Lee.
 The minutely researched tome is a mesmerizing portrait of Lee, which conveys the very human side of a man whose reputation seems almost superhuman.

 The Book of Man spoke to Polly about Lee’s formidable kung fu skills, the spiritual philosophies that became the backbone of his success and Polly’s theory about what really killed Lee.

 Why did you want to write about Bruce Lee?